saurabhdaware/webperf-mumbaijs/transcript.md

 | At the start of the talk, I said we are not going to compromise with the UI
 | having a flash of CSS less HTML content seems like a unfair experience for the user

-|| Just showing HTML to the user is a bad user experience as well
+|| So just showing HTML to the user is a bad user experience as well

-|| So to solve this, we can do something called Inlining Critical CSS
+|| To solve this, we can do something called Inlining Critical CSS

-|| Now, Initially we only want styles header to load so I'll cut paste the styles of header from main.css to the index.html's style tag.  $wait5s
+|| Now, Initially we only want styles of header and navigation bar to load since that is the first thing users are going to see when they visit website
+| so I'll cut paste the styles of header from main.css to the index.html's style tag.  $wait5s

 || So now, we get styles of a header loaded straight from HTML and thus we don't wait for CSS to show initial styles
 | Since the user is not going to scroll as soon as he get's on website, we get time to load other styles
 | Styles for remaining page will be loaded from main.css file
 | In output, now we get our website's header in first 2 seconds.
 | Yehhey! that's a win! you can celebrate here!

+|| Depending on your website, you may have to handle first paint separately.
+| On my personal website, the header is heavy in itself, so loading the header was not an option for me
+| Instead of loading header's css I rather load a blank blue page so later go on adding the content as it loads.
 | So cool, we solved the CSS problem, now we have to fix JavaScript

 || As I said script, blocks the HTML parser
 | but there are ways to avoid this parse blocking scripts
 | We can use async and defer
-| Now you can see slides, this is script loads and executes with different attributes $wait5s
+| As you can see in slides, how script loads and executes with different attributes $wait10s
 | As you can see, the usual script tag pauses the HTML parsing, downloads the script, and executes the code
 | This is the reason why we put script at the end of the body, so that we won't block the rendering process.
 | async will download the script while parsing and will execute it whenever it can.
 So it will execute as soon as it is downloaded.